Why should I apply?

 The most popular track is nicknamed the MBA Experience.
 This allows you to take most of your classes in the business school and focus on core disciplines such as accounting and corporate finance.
 You may also take a few journalism classes.
 You will be part of an MBA social cluster and learning team.
 It also gives you the option of applying to the business school for a second year of courses to complete your MBA degree.

-The General Business track requires you to take half of your classes in the business school, and you must present a study plan of business and economics classes in other departments.
+The General Business track only allows you to take half of your classes in the business school.
+You must present a study plan outlining the business and economics classes in other departments you will take and may sometimes encounter waiting lists and prerequisites to get into these classes.
 You are not allowed to pursue the MBA degree.

 The M.A. track gives you the fewest choices.
 You will be based in the journalism school and take classes on business reporting, investigative techniques, writing and one outside elective.
 You will take no classes in the business school.
 You must complete a year-long thesis and will receive an M.A. in Journalism.